A symmetric primal-dual algorithmic framework for saddle point problems: Applications to Linearly Constrained Convex Minimization

 which, by using the first-order optimality conditions of both $y$-subproblems, can be immediately simplified as

 Clearly, plugging the formula of $\tilde{y}^{k+1}$ into the update scheme of $x^{k+1}$ immediately yields the LALM \eqref{LALM}.

 It is interesting to notice that our algorithmic framework allows us to take different Bregman kernel functions.
-Therefore, we here follow the novel idea of the newly introduced balanced augmented Lagrangian method \cite{HY21} to further consider taking $\phi(y)=\frac{1}{2}\|y\|^2_{(AA^\top +\kappa I)}$ and $\psi(x)=\frac{1}{2}\|x\|^2$ for model \eqref{one-block-min}.
+Therefore, we here follow the novel idea of the newly introduced balanced augmented Lagrangian method \cite{HY21} to further consider taking $\phi(y)=\frac{1}{2}\|y\|^2_{(AA^\top +\epsilon I)}$ and $\psi(x)=\frac{1}{2}\|x\|^2$ for model \eqref{one-block-min}, where $I$ stands for an identity matrix which always automatically matches the size for operations, and $I_n$ specially denotes the $n$-dimensional identity matrix.
 Specifically, the concrete iterative scheme of Algorithm \ref{alg1} reads as